Icon HelpCircleForumIcon Link

 1. Run a Local Fuel Network Node: This setup allows you to run a node that operates solely on your local environment.

-2. Connect to the Testnet Fuel Network: With this setup, your local node will connect and sync with the beta-5 version of the Fuel network.
+2. Connect to the Testnet Fuel Network: With this setup, your local node will connect and sync with the testnet version of the Fuel network.